PluT00/api_coding_challenge/README.md

 ### BONUSES

+1. Write a query to efficiently populate your aggregated usage models from the raw usage record tables.

+**HINT**: Optimize for high volumes of raw usage records, but not long retention periods.

-1. Improve and optimize the existing code where you see fit.
+2. Improve and optimize the existing code where you see fit.
-2. Write tests!
+3. Write tests!